Nucleotrace accepted onto FDA Emerging Technologies Program to develop applications for oral and injectable pharmaceuticals.

 Secure.
 Nucleotrace technology creates an immutable link between product, package and database (centralized, decentralized or distributed).

 Inexpensive.
-We estimate that our technology is economically viable for cheap generic drugs
+Economically viable for cheap generic drugs.

 Coverage.
 100% unbroken supply chain coverage from raw ingredients to finished product.